-If people know that you always say yes, always want to help others and are generally an all-around nice people, they may use this for their own gain.
+If people know that you always say yes, always want to help others, and are generally an all-around nice person, they may use this for their own gain.

 These types of people are toxic and leaving them is perfectly OK.
 It can be hard to do this though, especially with family, so it may be worth trying to work out who is taking advantage of you and what is the best way to go about distancing yourself from them.

 4. Accept The Fact That You Will Feel Guilty Saying No

 Once you can accept that you will most likely feel guilty when you start to say no, you will start to find it easier to do so.

 When you are a people pleaser you will most likely be a kind-hearted person who do not want to upset anyone.

 This will mean that when you say no to someone, you will feel as though you have let them down or ruined something that they had planned and will feel guilty.